emilianoyoung/ai/_posts/_archive/2019-11-25-seattle-seahawks-select-aws-as-its-cloud-machine-learning-and-artificial-intelligence-provider.md

 ---
 category: news
 title: "Seattle Seahawks Select AWS As Its Cloud, Machine Learning, And Artificial Intelligence Provider"
 excerpt: "The system will use Amazon Rekognition, a deep learning image and video analysis service, to identify and track players, and give the organization a better understanding of their opponents’ defensive and offensive strategies.
-Using Amazon SageMaker, a fully managed service to build, train, and deploy ML models, the Seahawks can analyze the ..."
+Using Amazon SageMaker ..."
 publishedDateTime: 2019-11-25T18:16:00Z
 sourceUrl: https://www.seahawks.com/news/seattle-seahawks-select-aws-as-its-cloud-machine-learning-and-artificial-intelli
 type: article